 Referencing with RefWorks

-We encourage new undergraduates and taught postgraduates to create a New RefWorks account to manage their references and correctly format them within written work.
-To create an account and begin using this useful software consult the library's New RefWorks - Quick Guide.
+All new users must use the new upgraded ProQuest RefWorks to manage their references and correctly format them within written work.
+To create an account and begin using this useful software consult the library's ProQuest RefWorks - Quick Guide.

 Further guidance is also available: